 - We have no employees and are dependent on the Advisor and the Sub-Advisor to conduct our operations.
 The Advisor and the Sub-Advisor will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Sound Point Accounts, the allocation of time of their investment professionals and the substantial fees that we pay to the Advisor and that the Advisor pays to the Sub-Advisor.

 - This is a “best efforts” offering.
 If we are not able to raise a substantial amount of capital on an ongoing basis, our ability to achieve our investment objectives could be adversely affected.

 - Principal and interest payments on our borrowings will reduce the amount of funds available for distribution or investment in our targeted assets.

 - If we fail to maintain our qualification as a REIT and no relief provisions apply, we will have to pay corporate income tax on our taxable income (which will be determined without regard to the dividends-paid deduction available to REITs) and our NAV and cash available for distribution to our stockholders could materially decrease.

-- The COVID-19 pandemic has adversely affected the economy and our investments and operations, including decreases in the fair value of the collateral underlying our investments, and may have additional adverse effects in the future.
+- The COVID-19 pandemic adversely affected the economy and our operations, including causing decreases in the fair value of the collateral underlying our investments, and may have additional adverse effects in the future.